SkBlaz/tax2vec/README.md

 ```
 ## A self contained example

 Assume you are given a blob of documents, and are asked to generate semantic features.
-The following examples starts from randomly selected Brexit Wikipedia article:
+The following example starts from a randomly selected Brexit Wikipedia article:

 ```python
 ## simplest possible use